openapi4j/openapi4j/README.md

 * Respect the code style and indentation. .editorconfig file is provided to not be worried about this.
 * Create minimal diffs - disable on save actions like reformat source code or organize imports.
 If you feel the source code should be reformatted create a separate PR for this change.
-* Provide JUnit tests for your changes and make sure your changes don't break anything by running `gradlew clean testClasses`.
+* Provide JUnit tests for your changes and make sure your changes don't break anything by running `gradlew clean check`.
 * Provide a self explanatory but brief commit message with issue reference if any, as it will be reported directly for release changelog.

 ## License